RarelyCharlie/rarelycharlie.github.io/_draft/profile-search.md

   }
 </script>

-Search 7 Cups profiles here.
+You can search 7 Cups profiles here.

+This is a custom Google search.
+The results are sometimes slightly out of date because Google takes some time to notice changes.

 <label for="mem"><input type="radio" id="mem" name="type"> Members only</label><br/>
 <label for="lis"><input type="radio" id="lis" name="type"> Listeners only</label><br/>